-The NCP1254 implements a standard current mode architecture where the switch-off event is dictated by the peak current setpoint.
-This component represents the ideal candidate where low part-count and cost effectiveness are the key parameters, particularly in low-cost ac-dc adapters, open-frame power supplies etc. The NCP1254 brings all the necessary components normally needed in today modern power supply designs, bringing several enhancements such as a non-dissipative OPP or peak power excursion for loads exhibiting variations over time.
+The NCP1255 implements a standard current mode architecture where the switch-off event is dictated by the peak current setpoint.
+This component represents the ideal candidate where low part-count and cost effectiveness are the key parameters, particularly in low-cost ac-dc adapters, open-frame power supplies etc. The NCP1255 brings all the necessary components normally needed in today modern power supply designs, bringing several enhancements such as a non-dissipative OPP, a brown-out protection or peak power excursion for loads exhibiting variations over time.